symfony-cmf/slugifier-api/README.md

-This package does not contain a slugifier implementation, it provides a standard interface (`SlugifierInterface`) for use by third party slugifiers and a `CallbackSlugifier` which is capable of wrapping most non-implementing third-party slugifiers to the `SlugifierInterface`.
+This package does not contain a slugifier implementation, it provides a standard interface (`SlugifierInterface`) for use by third party slugifiers and a `CallbackSlugifier` that is capable of wrapping most non-implementing third-party slugifiers to the `SlugifierInterface`.

 ## Requirements